 Regulated energy refers to building energy consumption resulting from the specification of controlled, fixed building services and fittings, including space heating and cooling, hot water, ventilation, fans, pumps, and lighting.
-Such energy uses are inherent in the operation of a building.
+Such energy uses are inherent in a building's operation.